subsetpark/pantagruel/priv/reference.md

 `+` should be read as "plus".
 It expresses the concept of addition, where that might be interpreted varyingly for different domains.
-For instance, the various number types are straightforward to add together; for lists concatenation seems like a reasonable interpretation.
+For instance, the various number types are straightforward to add together; for sequences concatenation seems like a reasonable interpretation.
 For sets, `+` is sometimes used to express symmetric difference, though it can also be used to express simple union.